-Twelve-year-old Bryce Burton eagerly waits with other boys and girls for a turn to propel his knees one at a time high in the air and jump over obstacles side to side before dashing off in a zig-zag sprint down the indoor turf at 4.40 Performance in North Canton, Ohio.
+Twelve-year-old Bryce Burton eagerly waits with other boys and girls for a turn to propel his knees one at a time high in the air and jump over obstacles side to side before dashing off in a zig-zag sprint down the indoor turf at 440 Performance Youth Training in North Canton, Ohio.
 For families like Burton’s, youth training is well worth the investment.

 Burton just made one of the top soccer teams in the state, FC Evolution in Hudson, which is part of the national Elite Academy League.
 “My first step is when I’m the best,” he says, smiling broadly.

 The “first step” is the first two to five steps of an athlete in any direction, which is critical for Burton to reach the ball before his opponent.

 On his old team, Burton was not the fastest or strongest, nor had he ever considered trying out for a more competitive team.
 However, after several months of training with the coaches at 4.40 Performance, team parents began to comment on his speed.
 His 40-yard dash is 5.62 seconds, compared to 6.82 seconds when he started in November, 2020.
 Jack Burton comments about his son, “Now not only does he possess the skill, but he knows that he’s strong.
 He knows that he’s fast and he believes in himself.”

 The married couple who runs 4.40 Performance, Lexi and Ian Connors, are happiest when they see increased confidence.
 Lexi smiles, saying, “When a kid starts doing things that they’ve never done before, they gain so much confidence in themselves and they take it into other places of life; in relationships, at home, at school, being a good teammate.
 That to me, is the biggest reward from this job.”